The Youth Program consists of recreational, instructional and performance components and manages an instrument lending library.

 The Kids Instrument Lending Library was the brainchild of Darrell Johnston, past CBA Treasurer.
 Darrell had a great love for bluegrass and old time music and was passionate about children learning to play the music.
 He learned about one young girl’s need for a fiddle, so he purchased a small fiddle, donated it to the girl and the Darrell Johnston Kids Instrument Lending Library began.
 Darrell passed away shortly after this deed and the CBA decided to formalize a lending program and name it after him.

-Since then, Randy January has taken over the library and the inventory of donated bluegrass instruments (guitar, mandolin, fiddle, bass, banjo, dobro) has grown.
+Subsequently, Randy January took over the Library and expanded the inventory of donated bluegrass instruments (guitar, mandolin, fiddle, bass, banjo, dobro).
 There are now almost 70 instruments in the hands of the children of CBA members.
+Recently, Randy handed off the administration of the Library to Sharon Khadder, who can be contacted at the address below.
 We accept donations of playable instruments needing little repair/set up.
 The instruments are labeled and then are ready to be put into the hands of children.
 We have strings, cases, picks, instructional materials available as well.
 We have member luthiers who assist us with setup and small repairs.

 Mandolin Café (www.mandolincafe.com) has twice held major events for the library and Mandolin Café is a sponsor of the CBA Youth Program.
 We welcome other sponsors or donors to step forward to help us get more instruments into the hands of more children.